Migrate to an Azure resource authoring key

 Provide the following information:

 - Tenant Name: The tenant that your Azure subscription is associated with.
 By default this is set to the tenant you're currently using.
 You can switch tenants by closing this window and selecting the avatar in the top right of the screen, containing your initials.
-Click on Migrate to Azure to re-open the window.
+Select Migrate to Azure to re-open the window.

 - Azure Subscription Name: The subscription that will be associated with the resource.
 If you have more than one subscription that belongs to your tenant, select the one you want from the drop-down list.